1Clarence3/Perceptron/README.md

 # Perceptron
 Simple perceptron training algorithm to visualize AND &amp; OR gates with linear lines.
+The perceptron is reptitively trained until it reaches a maximum epoch, with each epoch modifing the 2 weights assigned to the perceptron.
+Based on how whether these weights, when being multiplied by values, is greater than a threshold (theta), an error is calculated between the target value and the sample output.
+This error contributes back to modifying the weights through changing elements in an array of outputs.